 Scheduled posts are exactly what they sound like - they’ve already been written and are waiting to be automatically published at the date and time you specified.
 Tap on Scheduled to view or make modifications to any scheduled posts.

-Drafts contains any posts that you opted to save and finish later.
+Drafts contains posts that you opted to save and finish later.
 Tap here to view and edit any drafts you have saved.

 Like posts, comments have a few different statuses:

 Approved: these are comments that are live and visible on your website.
+Tap on a specific comment to view and reply.
+You can also delete or mark as spam any previously approved post.

 Pending: If you require approval for comments in your blog settings, you’ll find comments awaiting your approval here.
+Tap on a comment to approve or reject it.

 Deleted: Just what you would imagine - comments that have been deleted are in this section.